vergissberlin/example-semantic-release/README.md

 - New feature
 - Second new feature
 - Feature 3
-- Docs for feature 3
+- Docs for feature 3 with flag